arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

   on different DBServers.
 Has to be in the range of 1-10 *(Cluster only)*

-  * *minReplicationFactor* : determines the number of minimal shard copies kept on different DBServers, a shard will refuse to write, if less then this amount of copies are in sync.
+  * *minReplicationFactor* : determines the number of minimal shard copies kept on different DBServers, a shard will refuse to write if less than this amount of copies are in sync.
 Has to be in the range of 1-replicationFactor *(Cluster only)*

 * *shardingStrategy*: the sharding strategy selected for the collection.